CAMPBELL, Sir Malcolm (1885-1948) & CAMPBELL, Donald (1921-1967)

 He then returned to the water, and broke the speed record again on New Year’s Eve 1964 – at 276.33mph on Lake Dumbleyung, Western Australia.
 He thus became the first (and so far only) person to set both records in a single calendar year.

 But on 4 January 1967 Campbell’s life was cut short when he was killed in an attempt to take the water speed record over 300mph on Coniston Water.
 The wreckage of the last Bluebird, and Campbell’s body, were not recovered until 2001.
-Donald Campbell was laid to rest at Hawkshead cemetery, Coniston.
+Donald Campbell was laid to rest in the parish churchyard at Coniston.